The 3 Stages of Hiring

 The hiring process has 3 stages: sourcing, screening, and interviewing.

 You should roughly estimate how many people you need at each stage.
 A common rule of thumb is to move 25% of people from one stage to another.
 So, for example, if you're offering 1 job, you should interview 4 people, screen 16, and source 64.

 This is not a hard-and-fast rule but it can help you fine-tune the hiring process and see if there’s an imbalance in any of your stages.

 Sourcing is the first stage, the one where you promote the position so people would apply.
 The goal is to get enough qualified applicants so you can proceed to the next stage.

 There are 4 main recruiting channels through which you get candidates: in-house referrals, agency referrals, outbound, and inbound.

 Stage 2: Screening

-Screening is the part where you sift through CVs and decide who you’ll scheduled for a quick call.
+Screening is the part where you sift through CVs and decide who you'll schedule for a quick call.

-Looking at all the resumes is time consuming for business owners so you should outsource this to your line managers.
-They can color-code CVs by level of interest and then you can scan the ones that your staff is most excited about.
+Looking at all the resumes is time-consuming for business owners so you should outsource this to your line managers.
+They can color-code CVs by a level of interest and then you can scan the ones that your staff is most excited about.

 You should use software to manage the application process and track applicants.
-Software can help you store all the candidate information, communicate with them, know the entire engagement history, and leave notes and comments.
+The software can help you store all the candidate information, communicate with them, know the entire engagement history, and leave notes and comments.